oktadev/okta-blog/_source/_posts/2020-11-23-quick-graphql-react-app.md

 {% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/implicit/callback" %}

-Make note of your *Client ID* in the OktaCLI output, as you will need it in your application.
+Make note of your *Client ID* in the Okta CLI output, as you will need it in your application.

 ## Scaffold Your React Application